 Per section 7.0.10 of the Emergency Management and Civil Protection Act, the Premier shall table a report in respect of the emergency in the Assembly within 120 days after the termination of an emergency declared.
-This also requires the Premier to report all information regarding empty hospitals, empty hospital waiting rooms, empty test centers, empty hospital parking lots, fraudulent death certificates, and COVID-19 tests that are unreliable.
+This also requires the Premier to report all information regarding fraudulent COVID-19 death certificates, unreliable PCR tests, visibly empty hospitals, empty hospital waiting rooms, empty COVID test centers, empty hospital parking lots, and other information that indisputably discounts and negates the need for an emergency, all of which failed to DEMONSTRABLY JUSTIFY any need for an emergency order.

-The Premier shall include in the report an explanation of how the order met the criteria for making the order, and how the order satisfied the limitations set out in subsection 7.0.2 (3), and an explanation as to why he (The Premier) considered it necessary to make the emergency order.
+The Premier shall include in the report an explanation of how the order met the criteria for making the order, and how the order satisfied the limitations set out in subsection 7.0.2 (3), and an explanation as to why the Lieutenant Governor considered it necessary to make the emergency order.

-The report shall be tabled within 120 days after the end of a long lockdown, that was not "DEMONSTRABLY JUSTIFIED", and which the Defendants failed to secure and safeguard the fundamental rights and freedoms, and public health and safety including psychological risks of people being isolated, harm in wearing masks, extreme stress, job loss, food chain supply risks, suicides, domestic violence, child abuse, etc.
+The report shall be tabled within 120 days after the termination of the Declaration of Emergency, that was not "DEMONSTRABLY JUSTIFIED".
+The Defendants failed to secure and safeguard the fundamental rights and freedoms, and public health and safety including psychological risks of people being isolated, harm in wearing masks, extreme stress, job loss, food chain supply risks, suicides, domestic violence, child abuse, drug/alcohol abuse, etc.